Logiqx/gps-details/docs/articles/7-devices/README.md

 ![GT-31](img/gt-31-new.jpg)

-The GT-31 provided faster satellite acquisition, increased positional accuracy, was less prone to spikes in the Doppler speeds and had even longer battery life.
+The GT-31 provided faster satellite acquisition, increased positional accuracy, was less prone to "spikes" in the Doppler speeds and had even longer battery life.
 The [SDOP](https://nujournal.net/estimating-accuracy-of-gps-doppler-speed-measurement-using-speed-dilution-of-precision-sdop-parameter/) was also recorded (subsequently renamed to SDOS), allowing the [accuracy](https://medium.com/@mikeg888/gnss-accuracy-estimates-74a04ce20608) of Doppler speeds to be evaluated.

 The GT-31 was incredibly reliable and was used by many speed sailing competitions, including [Weymouth Speed Week](https://weymouthspeedweek.com/) until 2022.
 In terms of features and accuracy the GT-31 still outperforms the latest sports watches from likes of COROS, Garmin, and Suunto.